 Woman injured in water slide collision sues amusement park

-Posted on behalf of The Bell Law Firm, PLLC on Sep 15, 2012 in Personal Injury
+Posted on behalf of Stewart Bell, PLLC on Sep 15, 2012 in Personal Injury

 A woman who collided with another patron of a water slide at an amusement park is suing the owners of the attraction.
 As she rode the enclosed Twister water slide on an inner tube provided by the park, she ran into the other patron, who was stuck inside the slide -- the accident was unavoidable.
 The plaintiff claims that either a lack of sufficient flow of water or other defects in the ride resulted in serious injuries for her.